Aakash-Tamboli/All-about-DSA/README.md

-# Replica-Of-Java-Colllection
+# DSA in Java
+This repository consist of:
-It is research based project, where I learned how collection classes are designed and it will help me to better in Java Programing
+1) A research based project, where I learned how collection classes are designed and implemented and it will help me to better in Java Programing.
+2) A portion of repository consist of important methods of collection classes which is frequently used while solving DSA Questions.
+3) A portion of repository consist of some important pattern based questions.

 ## Resources